In my experience, rarely do two dog-owners pass each other without acknowledgment. The unspoken kinship that’s formed in dog parks is one of a kind.

 Walking your dog in the neighborhood park is all very good but it cannot compare to what a dog park has to offer.
 In the latter, it is the dog that determines the frequency and level of interaction you can have with the other person.
 Being among dog-owners from the same community also provides ample common ground for people to get talking and, by extension, get to know the community as a whole.

 Animals’ antics act as icebreakers, just as babies’ do.
 In contained societies such as recreational vehicle parks, shared interests can go a long way in forming spontaneous, long-lasting relationships that nurture the growth of the entire community.
-Simply put, dog parks make engagement quick, easy, and convenient.
-Not to mention, a whole new level of relaxed!
+Simply put, dog parks make engagement quick, easy and convenient.
+Not to mention, a whole new level of being relaxed.

 Dog parks in an RV park makes for an amenity that combines relaxation with ample utility.
 As the number of off-leash areas varies, most cities and especially manufactured housing communities face a shortage of dog parks.
 General parks are beautiful spaces to spend time in, but it is in dog parks that interaction takes place, and interactions sustain communities.